mirabilos/MirWTFApp/README.md

 ## Donating

-If you like the app, consider donating Bitcoins to 1EAytSwn1u7tKTZ9sMDVCzDqe2nwVf4Pra.
+If you like the app, consider donating.